-This frank and noble declaration is extremely satisfactory, and I beg that your excellency will present to the President the thanks of the Spanish government.
-At the same time, I venture to indicate two acts which it is in his power to accomplish, and which will serve as an illustration of these loyal and friendly purposes toward
+This frank and noble declaration is extremely satisfactory, and I beg that your the same time.
+I venture to indicate two acts which it is in his power to accomplish. and which will serve as an illustration of these loyal and friendly purposes toward